Select an Employee Recognition Partner

-No matter how good you are (or aren’t) at math, you have to love a tool that allows you to quantify and compare the spectrum of strengths and weaknesses of the providers on your short list.
+No matter how good you are (or aren’t) at math, you have to love a tool that allows you to quantify and compare the spectrum of strengths and weaknesses of the employee recognition providers on your short list.
 And if you’ve conducted an RFP, hopefully you prepared a scorecard or decision matrix beforehand for this purpose.

 But regardless of when you create a scorecard, the thing to remember is it needn’t be complex to help you objectively evaluate your options.
 In fact, a worksheet consisting of columns for criteria, weight, rating, and score is usually more than adequate.